Honey offers significant health benefits - especially raw honey. Because not all honey is the same.

 The difference between raw and cooked hamburger is very obvious.
 And a raw apple differs greatly from a cooked apple.

-With honey, though, the distinction between raw and cooked is less clear, and that’s why the term ‘raw honey’ is a bit misleading, and perhaps confusing to some.
+That’s why the term ‘raw honey’ is a bit misleading, and perhaps confusing to some.

 Just as milk can be heated (pasteurized) before being bottled without greatly altering its taste and consistency, so can honey.
 In fact, honey that has not been heated is sometimes called ‘unpasteurized honey.’